Los Prisioneros

-Musically, Los Prisioneros marked the beginning of a new musical era in Chile, leaving behind the 1960s folk-inspired music of Víctor Jara and Violeta Parra, and starting the new era of Nuevo Pop Chileno (New Chilean Pop)., setting the stage for many other Chilean bands, such as Aparato Raro, Cinema, Upa!, Valija Diplomática, Aterrizaje Forzoso, Electrodomésticos, Banda 69, Fulano, among others.
-Songs like "La Voz de los '80", "Muevan las Industrias", and "Tren al Sur" are among the most famous, important, and musically influential songs of Latin America, and the song "El baile de los que sobran" became an anthem for the 2019-2022 Chilean protests.
-In 2023, Rolling Stone would name Corazones among the 50 best Latin-American albums of all time.
+Musically, Los Prisioneros marked a decisive break from the folk-influenced Nueva canción chilena of artists such as Víctor Jara and Violeta Parra and inaugurated the era of Nuevo Pop Chileno (New Chilean Pop), opening the way for bands such as Aparato Raro, Electrodomésticos and Fulano.
+Songs such as "La voz de los '80", "Muevan las industrias" and "Tren al Sur" rank among the most influential songs in Latin American popular music, and "El baile de los que sobran" became an anthem of the 2019–2022 Chilean protests as well as demonstrations elsewhere in Latin America.
+In 2023, the American edition of Rolling Stone ranked Corazones among the 50 best Latin American rock albums of all time.